Damola001-Repo/resume_generator/README.md

 # 📝 Resume Generator using Python & ReportLab

-This is a simple Python script that generates a clean, professional resume in PDF format using the [`reportlab`](https://www.reportlab.com/) library.
+This is a Python script that generates a clean, professional resume in PDF format using the [`reportlab`](https://www.reportlab.com/) library.
 It's fully customizable and can be adapted for different resume styles and layouts.

 ---